dlce-eva/dlce-eva/doc/cldf_for_dummies.md

 In the table above, all the rows in the ID column are just stacked on top of each other.
 The ID column in the LanguageTable is matched directly to the ID in the ParameterTable, and so on.
 The same is true with the column "Name", since it occurs in both the LanguageTable and ParameterTable.
+This would also occur if we did specify what columns to join over and we specified `ID` and `Name`.

 What to do instead depends on what approach you want to use.
 In this example, I will show a very basic approach that does not make use of SQL or other relational database conventions.
 Instead, we